cristian1604/Code128/README.md

 <kbd>Start symbol</kbd><kbd>**Data**</kbd><kbd>Checksum</kbd><kbd>End symbol</kbd>

 #### Mathematics
-Using the weighted sum model, we sum each character subtracting 32 (so it's start from 0 to 95, the number of valid chars that can be represented by Code128-B)
+Using the weighted sum model, sum each character subtracting 32 (so it's start from 0 to 95, the number of valid chars that can be represented by Code128-B) and multiply by the position of each character.
+Finally add 104 to this number.

 In equation